Pei-mao/Cuda-ErodeAndDilate/README.md

 # Cuda-ErodeAndDilate
-A Small Implementation of Image Processing Using CUDA.
+A small implementation of image processing operations (erosion and dilation) using CUDA for parallel computation.

 | Raw Image | Erosion Image | Dilation Image |
 |:---------:|:-------------:|:--------------:|